 I never flew first class.
 Heard about it but never dreamed about doing it.
 However, the trip to Phoenix changed that.

 I experienced a full-course meal including wine and dessert and bags arriving first in the baggage terminal.
 It was a great and sure beats my last time flying where my youngest autistic son ran out the plane while waiting to take off from Omaha Eppley Airfield.
-You can read about this in my first book, Seasons of the Soul
+You can read about this in my first book, Seasons of the Soul.

 Of course, the Phoenix setting was spectacular.
 A little too hot in late May for even this cold-blooded individual with temperatures around 107 degrees.
 However, how could you not love the sand domes in the horizon?
 The sight took your breath away!